-- Find out up front if they have appointment times that work for your schedule.
+- Will scheduling work for you?
+Find out upfront if they have appointment times that work for your schedule.

-- If you were to have an emergent situation in the future, how long does it usually take to get an appointment?
+- What is their process for emergencies?
+If you were to have an emergent situation in the future, how long does it usually take to get an appointment?

-- Will they call in prescription refills for you, or do they use an electronic prescription service?
+- Understand prescription process.
+Will they call in prescription refills for you, or do they use an electronic prescription service?